 To find a Combination Code, navigate to Set Up HRMS > Common Definitions > ChartField Configuration > Combination Code Table.
-Enter the primary ChartField values (Project ID for Grants, Flex for 143, SOF for 171 or DeptID and Fund) and the available Combination Codes will be displayed, if any exists.
+Enter the primary ChartField values (Project ID for Grants, Flex for 143, SOF for 171 or DeptID and Fund) and the available Combination Codes will be displayed, if any exist.
 Detailed instructions can be found on the Combination Codes Instruction Guide.
 The security role needed to view combination codes is UF_KA_BUDGETING_INQUIRY.
 However, if the end user is also responsible for processing distributions, then the security role needed is UF_KA_DEPT_BUDGETING_ADMIN.

 Funds 201 and 209

 The Combination Codes for Funds 201 and 209 do not need to be requested manually, unless an optional ChartField will be used.
 General Accounting will create Combination Codes for Projects in Funds 201 and 209 within two business days of receipt of the Notification of Original Budget Transaction email.
 The email is automatically generated when Contracts & Grants (C&G) releases the budget for a 201 or 209 project (usually within three business days after receiving the Notice of Award (NOA) from DSR).
 If the Combination Codes for Funds 201 or 209 need to be created with an optional ChartField, departments should send the request directly to their Research Administrator in Contracts and Grants.
 Combination Codes for grant projects are effective dated at the beginning of the grant.